 Cheese is always going to be high in calories, but there are lighter options.
 In comparison, feta cheese and part skim mozzarella are both around 75 calories for one ounce.
-Non-fat mozzarella is even healthier, at 42 calories per ounce.
+Only slightly fattier, creamy Camembert cheese is 85 calories.

-Only slightly fattier is the creamy cheese Camembert with 85 calories.
+One of the healthiest options is Non-fat mozzarella, which is only 42 calories per ounce!
 Not only will you be eating healthier, but you’ll add a bit of delicious class to your burger.
 If you’re not hosting the barbecue, you may need to bring your own cheese, though.

 ● ● ●

 Burgers are key component of a great barbecue.
 With these tips, you can enjoy your favorite cookout treat without breaking your diet.
 Happy grilling!